Contact our Medical Professionals Your appointment request is not guaranteed until you receive confirmation from our WMG office.

 Wisconsin Workplace Injury Statistics

-According to the U.S. Bureau of Labor Statistics, 56,200 nonfatal work-related injuries and illnesses were reported by employers in the private industry of Wisconsin in 2023.
-2.8 out of every 100 full-time employees in Wisconsin faced a work-related injury or illness.
-This is higher than the national average of 2.7 out of every 100 full-time employees.
-Private industries with the highest rates include transportation, manufacturing and education & health services.
+According to the U.S. Bureau of Labor Statistics, 57,500 nonfatal work-related injuries and illnesses were reported by employers in the private industry of Wisconsin in 2024, according to the latest February 2026 data release .2.9 cases per 100 full-time employees in Wisconsin faced a work-related injury or illness.
+This is higher than the national average of 2.3 out of every 100 full-time employees.
+Private industries with the highest rates include natural resources and mining & Trade, transportation, and utilities.

 Characteristics